airswap/airswap-about/technology/glossary.md

 # Peer-to-Peer (P2P) Swaps

 Peer-to-peer token swaps are enabled by an "atomic" transaction in which both sides succeed or the transaction reverts.
-Pricing is communicated off-chain prior to execution on-chain.
-These transactions are without intermediaries and "trustless" in a way that neither party needs to trust one another to complete the swap.
+Pricing is communicated off-chain before executing on-chain.
+These transactions do not require intermediaries or escrow and are therefore "trustless".

 At the protocol level, there are **signers**, which cryptographically sign terms (an order), and **senders** which submit those terms for settlement on the atomic swap contract.
 Different market participants may take the role of signer or sender depending on the flavor of P2P.